joanchan014/yts/README.md

 https://ytsig.herokuapp.com

 ## CONFIG
 For PORT and HTTPS settings
+You can start HTTP and HTTPS both, but suggest that HTTPS only for prodction use
 - index.js

 ## SSL
-To use HTTPS, you should overwrite the cert file, gen and sign by yourself or aplly for it
+To use HTTPS, you should overwrite the test file, gen and sign by yourself or aplly for it
 https://letsencrypt.org/ is a suggestion
 - server.cert: certificate of server
 - server.key: private key of server